Nextiva / Blog / VoIP

 How to Migrate Your PBX to Cloud-Based VoIP (Guide)

-But the way those businesses work today — often combining in-office work with remote and hybrid approaches — really challenges the business communication side of things.
+The way most companies work today — often combining in-office work with remote and hybrid approaches — really challenges the business communication side of things.

-How can you ensure your communication, internally and with customers, still runs smoothly and solves issues efficiently?
+How can you make sure your communication, both internal and external, runs smoothly and solves issues efficiently?

 With a conventional PBX phone system, you can’t.
-But with a cloud-based PBX, the sky’s the limit because you can shape it to exactly what your business and working style needs.
+But with a cloud-based PBX (which uses VoIP technology), the sky’s the limit because you can shape it to exactly what your business and working style needs.

-If you’re thinking about replacing your PBX with a VoIP phone system, this guide is for you.
+If you’re thinking about a PBX replacement and moving to a VoIP phone system, this guide is for you.
+We’ll show you how to make the move in four stages.

-Private branch exchange (PBX) operates on a company’s internal telephone network.
-It’s powerful.
+As you know, private branch exchange (PBX) operates on a company’s internal telephone network.
 It handles calls to and from the outside world and provides features such as customized greetings and call routing.

 A picture showing how a traditional PBX is set up

-But, the PBX setup has significant limitations.
-The more fast-moving, flexible, modern business you are, the bigger the barrier a traditional PBX becomes.
+But the PBX setup has significant limitations.
+The more fast-moving your business is, the bigger the barrier a traditional PBX becomes.

 Here’s what makes your on-premises phone system a hassle: